 - relationship problems

-Counseling in addiction treatment aims to help you work on the roots of your problems or the main reasons you reach for substances and addictive behaviors.
-Also, counseling for addiction aims to help you:
+Counselling in addiction treatment aims to help you work on the roots of your problems or the main reasons you reach for substances and addictive behaviours.
+Also, counselling for addiction aims to help you:

 - acquire a set of tools for a healthy, sober life